 - Significantly increase the ratio of fruits and vegetables compared to animal products.
 Consider adding juicing.

-- Supplement with herbals and vitamins, particularly vitamins C and D3, and Zinc.
+- Supplement with herbals and vitamins, particularly vitamins C and D3, Zinc, and Quercetin.
 Recently I've been taking more vitamin C than my normal regimen; I'm taking about 2-3 teaspoons of vitamin C per day, in my juices (a blend of 1/2 ascorbic acid, 1/2 sodium ascorbate, which is better absorbed and tolerated than ascorbic acid).

 - Open your mind and research natural measures.
 We have the benefit of living in the internet age where there is an avalanche of information at our fingertips.
 Yes, you have to be diligent and analytical to sift out the nonsense, but DO IT.
 It could save your life like it did mine.